qstarx/pdfToImage/README.md

 ## Options

   - Activate useJobQueue in `config/config.php` for background processing.
-Using useJobQueue is recomended for large PDFs.
+Using job queue is recomended for large PDFs.
-This sends the rendering process to background using beanstalkd requires start of bin/worker/worker.php in CLI mode
+This sends the rendering process to background using beanstalkd.
+Requires start of bin/worker/worker.php in CLI mode

   - Activate pdfcheck in `config/config.php` to get a fast analysis of the file.
 It requires an installation of Frank Siegert's pdfcheck.
 This tool performs various checks including fonts, colors, bounding boxes, embedded images.
 The results are returned after upload has completed.